MrTaherAmine/Conferences/README.md

 # Conferences
-Slides and materials of all my conferences and workshops!
+Slides and materials of some conferences and workshops!

 SpeakerDeck | Online PDF of the slides: